pixeldroid/lsdoc/doc/index.md

 The first line in a doc comment forms the main description.
 Additional descriptive lines fill out the detailed description.
 Main descriptions are rendered where a shorter form is desired, and detailed descriptions are rendered where a long form is appropriate.

-Tags in lsdoc start with the at sign followed by a key, a space, and value: `@key value`.
+Tags in {{ page.this }} start with the at sign followed by a key, a space, and value: `@key value`.
 Tags must always be on their own line.

 The following subjects can be documented in LoomScript: